-- Our plan covers up to \$100 each calendar quarter for specific over-the-counter (OTC) drugs or health-related items listed in the Over-the-Counter Product Catalog.
+- Our plan covers up to \$40 each calendar quarter for specific over-the-counter (OTC) drugs or health-related items listed in the Over-the-Counter Product Catalog.
 The catalog is on our website at www.VivaHealth.com/Medicare/Member-Resources.
-You can also request a copy of the catalog by calling Member Services (phone numbers on the back of this document) or by calling NationsOTC, a NationsBenefits company, at 877-209-5189 (TTY: 711). - You may place multiple orders each calendar quarter up to the benefit limit for the calendar quarter. - Unused OTC balances will not roll forward to the next calendar quarter or the next year. - Some items, including OTC vitamin and mineral supplements, require your doctor's recommendation for a specific diagnosed condition. - OTC items purchased are for your use only. - Our plan does not cover the replacement of lost or stolen OTC items. - There may be limits on the number of the same OTC item you can order.
-Please see the Over-the-Counter Product Catalog for limit details.
+You can also request a copy of the catalog by calling Member Services (phone numbers are on the back of this document) or by calling NationsOTC, a NationsBenefits company, at 877-209-5189 (TTY: 711). - You may place multiple orders each calendar quarter up to the benefit limit for the calendar quarter. - Unused OTC balances will not roll forward to the next calendar quarter or the next year. - You will pay taxes on your order, but shipping is free. - Some items, including OTC vitamin and mineral supplements, require your doctor's recommendation for a specific diagnosed condition. - OTC items purchased are for your use only. - Our plan does not cover the replacement of lost or stolen OTC items. - There may be limits on the number of the same OTC item you can order.
+Please see the Over-the-Counter Product Catalog for details.